-If you’re iron-deficient, your doctor may recommend taking an additional iron supplement.
+Iron deficiency can lead to anemia, or lowered amount of red blood cells.
+If you’re iron-deficient, your doctor may recommend taking an iron supplement for anemia.
 They can come in various forms, including ferrous sulfate, ferrous gluconate or ferric citrate, each of which contains varying amounts of elemental iron, so make sure you compare the total amount of elemental iron when choosing a supplement.
 For some people, taking more than 45 milligrams of iron can cause gastrointestinal side effects like nausea and constipation.
 If you experience any uncomfortable side effects, ask your doctor if you should change the type of supplement you’re taking, or consider a slow-release formula, which may be gentler on your GI system.

 Vitamin C improves the absorption of iron in your body.
 When taking your iron supplement or eating any iron-rich foods, drink a glass of orange or grapefruit juice, or include vitamin C-rich foods like tomatoes, strawberries or pineapples with your meal to absorb more iron.
 Be aware also that certain compounds in coffee and tea, as well as calcium supplements, can interfere with iron absorption.
 It’s best to not take an iron supplement with coffee, tea or milk, and if your regimen includes both a calcium and iron supplement, take them at opposite times of the day.